OpenChannelSSD/documentation/docs/gettingstarted.md

     sudo nvme lnvm list

-which may output the following:
+which for a single drive outputs the following:

     Number of devices: 1
     Device      	Block manager	Version